fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/remaining_manual.md

 tightening order for X-rail, add more tolerance to the finger holes and break the tips

 add Access to bottom gantry screws through the gantry feet

+Missing a 12mm y rib for the torsion box, had the wrong name, is missed in cutsheet

+Done:
+Y motor plate wheels after vertical holder or collision happens.
+Also make them non identical to reduce mixup